 The hearing was held telephonically.
-The MassHealth representative testified that the Appellant is an adult between the ages of 21-64 and has a household size of one.
-The MassHealth representative testified that the Appellant's gross income is \$6,501/month.
-The MassHealth representative testified that in order to be eligible for MassHealth CarePlus, the Appellant's income would have to be 133% of the federal poverty level or less, which equals \$1,670/month.
-The MassHealth representative testified that the Appellant's application mentioned a disability, and the Appellant had been mailed a disability supplement to submit to Disability Evaluation Services.
+The MassHealth representative testified that the Appellant is an adult between the ages of and has a household size of one.
+The MassHealth representative testified that the Appellant's gross income is \$6,499.50/month, which is equal to 513% of the federal poverty level.
+The MassHealth representative testified that in order to qualify for MassHealth Standard or MassHealth CarePlus, the Appellant's income would have to be 133% or less of the federal poverty level, which is \$1,670/month for a household size of one.
+The MassHealth representative explained that its evaluation of an individual's financial eligibility is based on the individual's gross rather than net income.
+The MassHealth representative testified that in order to be eligible for MassHealth CommonHealth, the Appellant would need to complete a disability supplement and be found to have a verified disability by Disability Evaluation Services.